cescobaz/haskell-monad-composition/README.md

 ## Conclusions

 It takes me a lot of time to understand monads and monad composition.
 But now I think I could start to use it in my application understanding what I'm writing.
-For sure I understand one thing: read carefully the types of everything and search for a function that match it and your (more or less) done.
+For sure I understand one thing: read carefully the types of everything and search for a function that match it and you are (more or less) done.

 ## References